Article

 Ready to get started?
 Here are a few ideas for implementing project-based learning at home to get you and your child inspired:

-1. Have your child take over as family chef for a week.
+Choose one week where your child chooses and creates the family meal plan.
 They can start by finding dinner recipes, and making a grocery list on their own.
 Then, do the shopping, and prepare the meals together, letting your child take the lead while teaching them about healthy, balanced eating.
-Be sure to take pictures of your week of family feasts!
+Be sure to take pictures of your week of family feasts.

-4. If you have a budding innovator on your hands, encourage them to start bringing their big ideas to life!
-Look to these child inventors for inspiration—each of their creations was born out of a simple need they recognized and took upon themselves to fill!
+If you have a budding innovator on your hands, encourage them to start bringing their big ideas to life.
+Look to these child inventors for inspiration—each of their creations was born out of a simple need they recognized and took upon themselves to fill.

 Get the latest education insights sent directly to your inbox